-The Company manages its liquidity with a view to ensuring that there is sufficient cash to meet all financial commitments and obligations as they fall due.
+The Company manages its liquidity with a view to ensuring that there is sufficient cash to meet all financial commitments and obligations as they fall due including having access to liquidity from dividends from the Arena FINCOs.
 The Company has sufficient funds to meet its financial obligations.
 As part of pursuing one or more new opportunities, the Company may from time to time issue shares from treasury.